sjet47/blog/content/posts/Linux/syscall_irl/part_2/index.md

 ---
 <!-- Summary -->

+So how does *syscall* happens, actually?
+If you look up the definition of the `write`, you will see the following function signature:

 <!--more-->

 <!-- Main Content -->

-## Userspace Code

-So how does *syscall* happens, actually?
-If you look up the definition of the `write`, you will see the following function signature:

 ```c
 /* Write N bytes of BUF to FD.
 Return the number written, or -1.